San7o/Baldo-Scanner/README.md

 - A `cli` application to interface with the daemon via `Berkley Sockets`

-- There might be a web application in the future
+- There might be a web UI in the future

 ## Architecture Image